aneeshd16/AnyBlog-forked-by-Aneesh/README.markdown

 5. Edit `cloud/app.js` and specify your `userDisplayName`, `shareAddress` and `disqus_shortname`.

-6. Delete the `images` folder.

-7. Type `parse deploy`.
+6. Type `parse deploy`.
 This deploys your app to Parse.

-8. Go to yoursubdomain.parseapp.com/blog and view your copy of the blog.
+7. Go to yoursubdomain.parseapp.com/blog and view your copy of the blog.

-9. You will see a blank page.
+8. You will see a blank page.
 Go to to yoursubdomain.parseapp.com/blog/admin to create a new post.

-10. Enjoy Anyblog forked by Aneesh!
+9. Enjoy Anyblog forked by Aneesh!